vesoft-inc/nebula-flink-connector/README.md

 ## Example

-To write data into Nebula Graph using Flink.
+To write data into NebulaGraph using Flink.
 ```
 StreamExecutionEnvironment env = StreamExecutionEnvironment.getExecutionEnvironment();
 NebulaClientOptions nebulaClientOptions = new NebulaClientOptions.NebulaClientOptionsBuilder()